dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“I plan to learn enough to read you like a book.” - Sylvia Brownrigg
+“Endings to be useful must be inconclusive.” - Samuel R. Delaney
 </i>
 </blockquote>